Keeping Sydney moving: Planning ahead is key

 Sydney's main street

-City Transformation aims to unlock the city centre’s potential so it becomes a place people will want to go – a place that welcomes everybody.
+City Transformation aims to unlock the city centre’s potential so it becomes a more attractive, vibrant and connected place to live, work and visit.

-Crucial to this is the introduction of light rail in George Street, which will dramatically improve city amenity, particularly in and around George Street.
+Light rail and the pedestrianisation of George Street is a crucial part of this.
+It will dramatically improve city amenity, particularly in and around George Street.

 For more information and to provide feedback about the light rail project visit Transport for NSW Tomorrow's Sydney or contact the project team via:

 - Project information line: 1800 684 490